C-D-Lewis/pge/README.md

 Using `pge_title.h` allows easy creation of a simple game title screen.
 It is assumed that the title screen will be the first thing the user sees, and so at the bottom of the Window stack.

+The default button configuration assigns the UP button to toggling the backlight permanently on or off for the life of the app.
+Thus, developers should choose either SELECT or DOWN to start their game and perform one additional action.

 1. Include the header file: